SamuelFanawopo/The-Hungry-Kitchen/README.md

 # The-Hungry-Kitchen
-Recipe search website using EJS, SASS, JavaScript, NodeJS, RecipeSearchAPI, Nodemailer, MongoDB, and Express.
-Created a homepage with popular meals, gallery, and email sign-up sections.
-Developed recipe search field and displayed recipes with calories and allergen info.
-Utilized Nodemailer for email communication and MongoDB to store user emails
+Recipe search website using EJS, SASS, JavaScript, NodeJS, RecipeSearchAPI, Nodemailer, MongoDB, Express.
+Created a homepage with popular meals and email sign-up sections.
+Developed a recipe search field and displayed recipes with calories, diet, and health labels.
+Utilized Nodemailer to send email notifications and stored user emails in MongoDB

 npm init